Prasugupta21/NotesMaker-webApp/README.md

-You need:
+📌 For running  website on your local system You need:

 Database (MongoDB)

 Nodejs (installed) on Local Computer

 Google Console Account to create the API Auth Key's

-Now Steps to run website on your local system
+📌 Steps to follow for running website on localhost

 1.clone git repo using command: